splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/deploy-collector-k8s-java.rst

 Part 2: Deploy the Collector and Java application
 *********************************************************************

-Now that we've configured a Kubernetes environment, we can deploy the Splunk Distribution of OpenTelemetry Collector.
+Now that you've configured a Kubernetes environment, you can deploy the Splunk Distribution of OpenTelemetry Collector.

 Deploy the Splunk Distribution of OpenTelemetry Collector
 ============================================================

-Using Helm, we'll deploy the Splunk Distribution of OpenTelemetry Collector in our Kubernetes namespace:
+Using Helm, deploy the Splunk Distribution of OpenTelemetry Collector in your Kubernetes namespace:

 #.
 In a command line interface, run the following command: